ElRedef/osm-mtb-overlay/README.md

 ## License

 This project is not licensed.
 Please feel free to use and modify it as you wish.

+## Tested with
+Mkgmap version 4923
+osmium version 1.16.0 with libosmium version 2.20.0

 ## Acknowledgments